DecentralizedDerivatives/MineableOracle/InDepthOverview.md

 Tellor will use the initial tokens to provide liquidity to users of the oracle.
 There is no pre-mine or token offering.
 Tokens will be sold on as needed basis by Tellor to provide liquidity to the users of the oracle.
 If you want to partner with us to utilize the oracle in your smart contracts, please contact us for details.

 ## Incentives <a name="incentives"> </a>
-Two types of incentives are implented in this hybrid model, 1) rewards for PoW submissions and 2) structural incentives to promote accurate value submissions.
+Two types of incentives are implemented in this hybrid model, 1) rewards for PoW submissions and 2) structural incentives to promote accurate value submissions.

 The next subsections provide further details and goals of the reward incentives and on how the miners are incentivised to provide accurate values.